 But it is hard to beat a combination tool such as this dog coat detangler come deshedding rake and dematting tool all in one:

-And of course the Andis Pet 7-1/2-Inch Steel Comb (65730) would be a very handy addition to your grooming-at-home tool kit:
+And of course an Andis Pet Steel Comb would be a very handy addition to your grooming-at-home tool kit.

 If tangling is prevalent: